|

 "Creepy Nights on Calamo" has always been a free (front) yard haunt; though

-we plan to expand to a haunted "trail" around the house and through the back
+we have expanded to a haunted "trail" around the house and through the back

 yard as well...
-Time and budget allowing!
 The haunt will remain a free

 attraction, though we solicit (optional) donations for the local